The Dark Future Of Porn

 Which in turn will equip us emotionally to deal with the AI/VR “parallel pleasure world” when it finally does come.

-But I would also advise American conservatives with a wider array of options and better income than most to consider something else in addition to the above: leaving the United States entirely.
+But I would also advise Western conservatives with a wider array of options and higher income to consider something else in addition to the above: leaving the West entirely.
 Watching the collapse from afar.
-(Especially if you’re a single man or woman who is looking for a serious partner to start a family with, but are unimpressed with Uncle Sam’s bounty of stunted misfits.
-Other countries with traditional cultures are overflowing with people who, like you, believe in true love and don’t believe in divorce, abortion, or adultery.)
+(Especially if you’re a single American man or woman who is looking for a serious partner to start a family with, but are unimpressed with Uncle Sam’s bounty of stunted misfits.
+Other countries with traditional cultures are overflowing with people who, like you, believe in true love and not infidelity or easy divorce.)

-Inevitably some will see this as “giving up” on the culture war.
-But what if you thought of it, not as giving up, but rather as leaving a country that no longer wants you and helping (by your “witness”) other conservative societies shore up their defenses?
-In a way it’s a good battle strategy.
-While woke elites weaken with ideology and pornography the land we once knew as home, conservatives move abroad as “warning missionaries” to nations with traditional cultures to immunize and prevent the spread of the cancer.
 Yucatan, the Philippines, Argentina, Singapore, they’re all great this time of year.
-And if you’re as much a lover of those “broody” European winters as I am, with the enchanted forests and haunted castles and howling windy mountains—but don’t particularly care for the leftwing politics that plagues most of the continent—I hear property prices in Orban’s Hungary, Meloni’s Italy, and Morawiecki’s Poland are a dream.
-And then… after the U.S. has succumbed to its self-inflicted mortal wounds… our catechized classically-educated children or children’s children can move back and take dominion.
-In this light, would a mass exodus of American conservatives to other destinations be “giving up”, or playing a brilliant long game?
+And if you’re as much a lover of those “broody” European winters as I am, with the enchanted forests and haunted castles and howling windy mountains—but don’t particularly care for the leftwing politics that plagues most of the European continent—I hear property prices in Orban’s Hungary, Meloni’s Italy, and Morawiecki’s Poland are a dream.
+And then… after the U.S. and Western Europe have succumbed to their self-inflicted mortal wounds… our catechized classically-educated children or children’s children can move back and take dominion.
+In this light, would a mass exodus of Western conservatives to other destinations be “giving up” or playing a brilliant long game?